 In 2019, McEntire released her most recent studio album Stronger Than The Truth.

 As for her personal life, McEntire divorced her husband of 26 years and former manager, Narvel Blackstock, in 2015.
 During her marriage to Blackstock, she had one son, Shelby Blackstock, and helped raise stepchildren Chassidy, Shawna and Brandon Blackstock.
-Brandon Blackstock is married to McEntire's good friend and frequent collaborator Kelly Clarkson.
+Brandon Blackstock was married to McEntire's good friend and frequent collaborator Kelly Clarkson.
+In June, Clarkson filed for divorce from Blackstock.

 These days, Reba is living it up and continuing to make hit music and reign as our benevolent Queen of Country Music.